planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 > -   **Twists:** *Delay, drop weapon, hits unintended target, runs out of ammo, etc.* See below for detailed combat Twists.

 -   **Melee Attacks** are close combat strikes on a foe in the same Zone.
 Narrate these as decisive strikes or flurries of blows, depending on the character’s fighting style or weapon.
 -   **Ranged Attacks** travel through Zones up to the weapon’s Range.
 A single Attack may represent multiple shots, especially with firearms.
-Double range by Aiming, but this also halves POISE until next turn.
+Double range by Aiming, but halve POISE until next Action.
 -   **Area Attacks** skip the Check and auto-hit everyone in a Zone or more.
 Damage is 1d6 + DM for each target.
 Pass Initiative to any surviving target who has an Action, if none choose elsewhere,
--   **Disarm Attacks** relieve the target of their weapon.
-A blow that would drop their Mettle to 0 or lower forces them to drop their weapon instead of taking damage.
-An unarmed disarmer may seize the weapon and wield it.
--   **Grapple Attacks** raise Difficulty on all the target’s Checks instead of doing damage.
-Most weapons do not count for either side.
-To maintain the hold, the Attacker must Grapple each Round.
+-   **Gambit Attacks** inflict non-lethal consequences like disarms, grapples (lose next Action), tripping (lose free Charge), provoking an attack, pushing or pulling, losing items, knockiuts, subdual, etc. To do these and more, just declare the gambit and attack.
+On a hit, the target either accepts the gambit or takes the damage.
 -   **Split Attacks** divide the dice pool between two different targets.
 Each must also be aimed at a different target.
 Any modifiers affect each split pool separately.
 Pass Initiative to any surviving target who has an Action, if none choose elsewhere.
--   **Subdual Attacks** pull punches or use less lethal strikes to avoid killing the opponent.
-Edge is ignored or spent in reverse – to reduce damage instead of adding to it.
 -   **Vehicle Attacks** like ramming work much like regular Attacks but factor in current Speed.
 See Vehicles section in Resources for details.

 {: .text-center}